BonneGueule x Maharishi: our olive “Custom pant”

 How to wear anatomically cut pants?

-Bonne Gueule, Photographer: William Bibet
+Good Face, Photographer: William Bibet

-men's brogue workwear look
+brogue workwear men's look

-brogue grenson men brown
+brown grenson brogue men

 men's look idea navy blue bombers

-You can also wear the pants with a bomber jacket, thus emphasizing the urban DNA of the piece.
+You can also wear the pants with a bomber jacket, thus highlighting the urban DNA of the piece.
 The two-material sneakers take up the nuances of the look and the dynamism conveyed by the whole, where the textured white sweater creates a point of light.
 Moreover, running shoes are also very suitable for this type of pants (Pic de Nore sweater, Maison Standards bomber jacket, Piola sneakers)

-casual look idea for man wall
+casual look idea for a mature man

 men's chambray shirt cardigan look